restic/restic.github.io/_posts/2015-09-12-restic-foundation1-cdc.md

 In a backup program, data de-duplication can be applied in two locations:
-Removing duplicate data from the same or different files within the same backup process (*inter-file de-duplication*), e.g. the initial backup, or removing it between several backups of the same data (*inter-backup de-duplication*).
+Removing duplicate data from the same or different files within the same backup process (*inter-file de-duplication*), e.g. the during initial backup, or removing it between several backups that contain some of the same data (*inter-backup de-duplication*).
 While the former is desirable to have, the latter is much more important.

 ### Strategies